kedibeki/kedibeki/README.md

 <h3>
 <p align="left">

+EXPERTISE:

-"👏Thank you for visiting My GitHub Portfolio.
-I'm so excited because "We (You 🫶 Me) are going to build a better Future: Today!"
+🙏Thank You for Visiting My Page!
+I'm Excited Because "We (You🫶Me) are Going to Build a Brighter Future: Today!"

-To Excel✈️ in the Technology Era: 📊Data Science (🧠AI, 💻ML & 🔍DL), 🧑‍💻Software Engineering, 💭Cloud Computing, 🛫IoT, 🔐Cyber Security, 💰Blockchain, and 🫀Biomedical Science are the Pillars.
+To Excel✈️ in The Technology Era: 📊Data Science (🧠AI, 💻ML & ⚛️DL), 🧑‍Software Engineering, 💭Cloud Computing, 🛫IoT, 🔐Cyber Security, 🫀Biomedical Science, and 💰Blockchain are The Pillars.

-Therefore, to master these fields: I have developed📈 and elevated💡 my expertise and skills (Technical and Professional) by innovating real-world aspiring projects 🛠 and enrolling in dozens of specialization courses📚 from prestigious universities and high-tech corporations (Google, Microsoft, Amazon, Meta, IBM, Harvard, Stanford, Michigan, Duke, Yale, NYU, Washington, California, Johns Hopkins, Maryland, etc), and earned professional and specialty certifications💎.
+Therefore, To Master These Fields: I have Developed📈 and Elevated💡 My Expertise and Skills (Technical and Professional) by Innovating Real-World Aspiring Projects🛠 and Enrolling in Dozens of Specializations Courses📚 from Prestigious Universities and High-Tech Corporations (Google, Microsoft, Amazon, Meta, IBM, Harvard, Stanford, Michigan, Duke, Yale, NYU, Washington, California, Johns Hopkins, Maryland, etc), and Earned Professional and Specialty Certifications💎.

 I will post these fields Inevitable Contributions from smallest to largest sectors and businesses!
 AI, Automation and The Future!
 I will upload my personal projects, notes (study materials) and personal achievements (Certifications) in all sectors, professions and businesses!" 📝